 Below the surface there’s a surprise: a half-mile off the coast are a series of shipwrecks, placed here to create an artificial reef and a diver’s haven for underwater exploration.
 You can even download a free guide to the Southern California artificial reefs (just scroll down to the Mission Beach pdf).

 Your best bet will be the public lots around Belmont Park, Santa Clara Point and South Mission Beach Park.
 Otherwise, this is a good place to visit by bus or bike.

 If family fun and nightlife are both on your vacation wish list, you can have it all on Mission Beach.
 Book your Mission Beach vacation today, and start dreaming of the memories you’ll make on the Mission Beach Boardwalk!
 710 Beach Rentals can help you find the perfect Mission Beach property for your stay.
+You can browse our portfolio of vacation rentals, including our six-bedroom and seven-bedroom rentals.
 And don’t forget to check out our free area Vacation Guide.